MO-RISE/pontos-hub/README.md

 "param2": "value2",
 ...
 ```

+Options are available for requiring and/or disallowing certain claims in the `POST` request.
+For details, see [here](./tests/20-test-issue-jwt.bats) and [here](./tests/docker-compose.auth-test.yml).

 In addition to the user-configurable claims, certain pre-defined claims (see [docker-compose.auth.yml](docker-compose.auth.yml)) are enforced:
 * `role`: `web_user`
 * `sub`: `__token__`